 Tips for Cooking With Spices

 One thing to keep in mind when cooking with spices is that spices start to lose their flavor when they are ground.
 So whenever possible, it's best to grind your own spices immediately before using them, rather than using spices that are already ground.
 You can use a coffee grinder or mortar and pestle for this purpose.
 If you do decide to use a coffee grinder you might want to use one only for spices and one for coffee beans so as not to accidentally flavor your morning brew!

 While spices don't actually spoil or rot, they will lose their flavor over time.
 As spices are generally added precisely to add flavor, it is best to use them in a certain amount of time.
 If grinding your own spices isn't possible, try to use the freshest spices you possibly can.
-As a general rule, ground spices that are older than six months should be replaced.
-Whole dry spices can last for up to two years if stored properly and whole dry spices for four years.
+As a general rule, ground spices can last for up to three years if stored properly and whole dry spices for four years.

 How to Properly Store Spices